-Custom entities are a highly customise-able feature of easyemployer.
+Custom entities are a highly customisable feature of Easy Employer.
 A custom entity could be but is not limited to; a person, client, vehicle or funding scheme.
 Custom entities are used to provide additional information to staff members on a rostered shift.
 This article will cover how to add and setup a custom entity so they are displayed in the roster correctly.

 Custom entities can be restricted to appear on a roster against a specific set of circumstances.
 During the initial setup of custom entities users dictate the circumstances that that custom entity should be subject to.
 These restrictions are not permanent and can be changed as required.

-1. Begin by clicking on 'Organisation' in the navigation bar
+- Begin by clicking on Organisation in the navigation bar.

-2. In the example shown below there are two custom entities listed.
-The first is called 'Clients' and the second is titled 'Services'.
-'Clients' will be the focus of this article however, the principles that will be demonstrated can apply to multiple situations.
+- In the example shown below there are four custom entities listed.
+Clients will be the focus of this article however, the principles that will be demonstrated can apply to multiple situations.

-5. The popup only requires the name of the newly created custom entity.
-Once the name has been entered click 'Add'.
+- The popup only requires the name of the newly created custom entity.
+Once the name has been entered click Add.

-6. Since a new custom entity has been added to the list it needs to be setup.
-To access and change any custom entity simply click on the custom entities' name.
+- Since a new custom entity has been added to the list it needs to be setup.
+To access and change any custom entity, simply click on the custom entity's name.